guewen/odoo-connector-magento-buildout/README.rst

 To run the unit tests of the ``connector`` module::

-  $ bin/rununittests -m connector
+  $ bin/rununittests --database odoo_magento7 -m connector

 To run the unit tests of the ``connector_ecommerce`` module::

-  $ bin/rununittests -m connector_ecommerce
+  $ bin/rununittests --database odoo_magento7 -m connector_ecommerce

 To run the unit tests of the ``magentoerpconnect`` module::

-  $ bin/rununittests -m magentoerpconnect
+  $ bin/rununittests --database odoo_magento7 -m magentoerpconnect

 Generating the html documentation
 ---------------------------------